VirusFriendly/wireshark-scripts/README.md

 This is for decoding packet captures of PwnAdventure 3, an MMORPG game designed to be hacked.
 My strategy was to reverse engineer the protocol and write a proxy allowing for crazy features.
 Sadly this strategy was not a quick as other strategies that involved reversing the client, and I didn't have time to write the proxy.
 However, reverse engineering protocols is always fun.

+Sample traffic is included in samples/gits15.tar.gz

-I do not plan to reverse engineer more of the protocol as there are always new protocols to reverse and new projects work on.
-However since this challenge, I have learned how to better craft my scripts and will update the script.
+Since this challenge, I have learned how to better craft my scripts and will update the script, and reverse engineer more of the protocol.

 http://www.iseedeadpackets.net/2015/01/pwnadventure-3.html